 Physiotherapy Consent Form

-Physical therapy includes proper history taking, complete physical examination of the patients, and then dealing with patients’ concerns.
-A diagnosis is made, and physical intervention is done in order to treat the patients.
+Physical therapy includes proper history-taking, a complete physical examination of the patient, and then dealing with the patient’s concerns.
+A diagnosis is made, and physical intervention is done to treat the patients.
 The patient is educated about the management course and its implications.

-Physiotherapy is a diverse terminology that includes various procedures for treating different problems.
-It is not a one-time process; the patient has to be compliant throughout the course of management.
+Physiotherapy is a diverse term that includes various procedures for treating different problems.
+It is not a one-time process; the patient has to be compliant throughout management.
 It includes physical exercise, massage, joint mobilization, muscle stimulation, shockwave modality, electrotherapy, and kinesiology.
-It also helps in the rehabilitation of patients which is the restoration of anything to its original state.
+It also helps in the rehabilitation of patients, which is the restoration of anything to its original state.

-Many doctors around the world refer their patients to a Physical Therapist for treatment in addition to medications.
+Many doctors around the world refer their patients to a physical therapist for treatment in addition to medications.
 Patients with chronic pain, joint stiffness, muscular spasms, arthritis, and soft tissue injuries are the most commonly referred ones.
-In addition, people with musculoskeletal impairments and gait abnormalities also get benefit from Physiotherapy.
+In addition, people with musculoskeletal impairments and gait abnormalities also benefit from physiotherapy.

-Physical therapy is not a one-time process; the patient has to be compliant throughout the course of management.
-The patient should follow the regimen prescribed to him for best results.
-Here are a few pros of taking the treatment:
+Physical therapy is not a one-time process; the patient has to be compliant throughout management.
+The patient should follow the regimen prescribed to him for the best results.
+Here are a few pros to taking the treatment:

 • Decrease pain.